DavidRiceMontana/Configurations/README.md

 - `screen -dRR` - Attach non screen state to current screen session
 - (screen is a large and useful application with a lot more commands. read up on to how to use it)

+# Windows
+### Remove Bloatware
+This is a PowershellScript that fully removes unwanted programs.
+Before running, ensure:
+- Powershell is run in administrator mode
+- Powershell is allowed to run unsigned scripts.
+Set with `set-executionpolicy remotesigned` To run,
+- Navigate to the directory where the script lives
+- Execute the script with `.\remove_bloatware.ps1 (enter)`